 The CloudFormation template also found on GitHub creates a VPC in the format I describe in a previous blog post.
 Launch multiple VPCs using this template and then peer them to recreate that model exactly.

 Submit the template to AWS.
 It will ask for a name to use for the VPC, the first two octets of an address range, the name of a keypair to use on the NAT instances, and which AMI ID to use for the NAT instance.
 Once submitted it will create the VPC, all the subnets, and launch an autoscale group with one instance per availability zone.

 The template could be improved to have a map of regions to AMI IDs, but it will need regular updates as the AMIs are rebaked.
 You do rebake AMIs for patching frequently, right?

 HA NAT Bash script

 The NAT takeover script was originally written by AWS.
 The CloudFormation template above tags each private subnet with

-network=private, and the script uses this to determine which subnets are private.
+and the script uses this to determine which subnets are private.
 Using that information, the script finds the route table to update, then either creates or updates the route table to point at itself as the default gateway.